Back to Blog

 Pricing

 Pricing details and plans of Picflow (picflow.com)Picflow’s free basic plan is perfect for those starting out—it allows you to create unlimited galleries and offers up to 2 GB of storage.
-As your needs grow, paid pricing begins at $8 per month, scaling up with a range of advanced features.
+As your needs grow, paid pricing begins at $12 per month, scaling up with a range of advanced features.
 You can also expand your storage on any paid plan by purchasing add-ons.

 Pros and Cons

-• First-rate client feedback and image-proofing
+• Flexible client feedback and image-proofing

-• Powerful security tools
+• Powerful permissions and security options

 Pros and cons from Shotkit.